AksoEo/docs/api/notif_templating.md

 This is used to send out newsletters to their subscribers.
 It inherits all fields from `codeholder`.

 ## `newsletter_magazine`
-This is used to send out magazine announcement newsletters to their subscriberrs.
+This is used to send out magazine announcement newsletters to their subscribers.
 It inherits all fields from `newsletter` and adds the following fields:

 ```js
 {